otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment.md

 1. **Prisma Client**: Use the Prisma Client to seed the database with data.
 2. **GitHub Gist**: Use a GitHub Gist to seed the database with data.

-In the **formative assessment**, you will research and implement a third and fourth method to seed your database.

 ---

 ### Script to Seed Data